-See below to view maps of the Charles River traffic patterns, 2k race course and read the complete traffic rules.
+See below to view maps of the Charles River and Basin (including 2k race course) traffic patterns, and read the complete traffic rules.

 Click to enlarge:

 The following document and map designate standards for Charles River traffic patterns, and safety procedures for rowing and sculling shells, and accompanying coaching launches.
 These safety standards are not intended to constrain workouts, but rather to ensure a safe training and recreational environment for all.
 It is believed that a common understanding of how rowing shells will use the watersheet will result in calm practices, and the ability of the watersheet to handle increasing volume without incident.

 The Charles River Alliance of Boaters committee represents private boat clubs, university and high school rowing organizations, and signals their commitment to maintaining a safe and cordial rowing environment on the Charles.
 The committee assists in addressing safety issues among constituents, fosters a broader community among the various clubs and programs, and serves as an information-sharing / coordination body for projects affecting the watersheet.

 CRAB serves as a coordinating, rather than a governing, body.
 Rowing organizations on the Charles are expected to train, monitor and enforce these standards with their own crews and scullers on their own honor.
 The committee provides a mechanism for achieving a common understanding of how to safely use our precious resource together.

 This traffic pattern applies to all crews and scullers using the Charles River from the Newton Yacht Club to the Charles River Dam.
 Refer to the accompanying map for visual representation.

 The Rowing Traffic Pattern does not conflict with Coast Guard regulations for watersheet use, but is in fact more strict in its traffic requirements.
 However, note that other water craft, especially power boats, may follow different traffic patterns as designated by the Coast Guard.